Wesson315/hololivesubscribercount/README.md

 Source: <a href="https://virtualyoutuber.fandom.com/wiki/Hololive">Virtual VTuber Fandom Wiki</a> (13/9/2020)<br>

-The 42 members tracked are members of the groups<br>
+The 52 members tracked are members of the groups<br>

 Hololive - The "main" Japanese branch<br>
 Hololive-ID - The Indonesian branch<br>
 Hololive-EN - The English branch<br>
+Holostars   - The Japanese male branch<br>
 ##### Currently Missing

 **Hololive-CH** - No members of the chinese branch, except for Civia, are currently being tracked due to them exclusively broadcasting on <a href="https://www.bilibili.com">bilibili</a>.<br>